polklabs/stargate-retro/README.md

 #### To access, enter one of the links below:
 - [Dial](http://stargate.local/retro/dial.html) - `/retro/dial.html`
+    - On incoming wormholes: GDO window will popup.
+It will scan then display a recognized code.
+This can be adjusted or disabled in config.js

     <img src="screenshots/Screenshot 2025-05-07 154809.png" alt="drawing" width="300"/>
 - [Address Book](http://stargate.local/retro/address_book.html) - `/retro/address_book.html`